mgoblin/sdas8051_cmake/README.md

 Yap.
 Success.
 You can find firmware hex file &lt;template dir&gt;/build/src/blink.hex

-If you have STC MCU (dev board) connected to PC with something like [programmator](https://github.com/mgoblin/STC-programmator) firmware could be uploaded.
+If you have STC MCU (dev board) connected to PC with something like [STC programmator](https://github.com/mgoblin/STC-programmator) firmware could be uploaded.

 Assume terminal in &lt;template dir&gt;/build folder.
 To upload firmware run: